 A heavenly coincidence brings two people together in Oberndorf, near Salzburg: the teacher Franz Xaver Gruber is the organist in Saint Nicholas’ church, and Josef Mohr is the priest there from 1817 to 1819.
-Even when he arrives there, he has the words for the carol with him – he had written it as a poem.
-A year later, Gruber composes a moving melody to accompany it.
+Already when he arrives there, he has the words for the carol with him – he had written the lyrics as a poem.
+One year later, Gruber composes a moving melody to accompany it.
 On the evening of December 24, 1818, it gets its first performance.
 The world’s Christmas carol is born.

 The website of the 'Stille-Nacht' Society looks at the origin and development of this popular Christmas carol.

-Oberndorf is home to the ‘Stille-Nacht’ Museum.
-The main focus of the museum is the development and dissemination of the carol.
-Opening times: daily from 9:00 am to 04:00 pm.
-During Advent, from 9:00 am to 06:00 pm.
-Closed February.
+The district of Oberndorf is home to the 'Stille-Nacht' & Local Life Museum.
+The main focus of the museum is on the development and dissemination of the carol.
+Opening times: daily from 09.00 to 16.00.
+During Advent, from 09.00 to 18.00.
+Closed in February.